Chicken tikka masala: Composition

-Chicken tikka masala is composed of chicken tikka, boneless chunks of chicken marinated in spices and yoghurt that are roasted in an oven, served in a creamy sauce.
-A tomato and coriander sauce is common, but no recipe for chicken tikka masala is standard; a survey found that of 48 different recipes, the only common ingredient was chicken.
-Chicken tikka masala is similar to butter chicken, both in the method of creation and appearance.
+Chicken tikka masala is a brightly coloured curry composed of chicken tikka, boneless chunks of chicken marinated in spices (masala) and yoghurt, roasted in an oven, and served in a creamy sauce.
+A tomato and coriander leaf sauce is common, but there is no standard recipe: a 1998 survey in Britain found that among 48 recipes, the only common ingredient was chicken.
+It is served as a main course, often with rice or flatbread.
+Some forms of chicken tikka masala are similar to butter chicken, both in the method of creation and appearance.
+A vegetarian alternative is to use paneer tikka, Indian cheese replacing the meat.